NashiaHolloway/THM/blue_primer_splunk/walkthrough.md

 # Blue Primer: Splunk
 I won't go into tasks 1-4, as they should be accomplished by yourself.
 I wanted to show my though process of creating searches based on what information I need to find.
+Also, I started out using the "main" index, and switched to "botsv1", so if one search doesn't work, try the other index.

 ## Task 5: Advanced Persistent Threat
 I first like to get an idea of the data I'm working with, by doing the following search: